 The District maintains six individual governmental funds.
-Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General, McCulloch Memorial, Personnel Services Reserve, LOSAP Reserve, Apparatus and Equipment Reserve, and Land and Facility Reserve.
-The General, Apparatus and Equipment Reserve, and Land and Facility Reserve Funds are all considered to be major funds.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General, McCulloch Memorial, LOSAP Reserve, Apparatus and Equipment Reserve, and Land and Facility Reserve, the first of which is considered to be a major fund.
 Sandy Rural Fire Protection District adopts an annual appropriated budget for all of its funds.
 A budgetary comparison statement has been provided for each fund individually to demonstrate compliance with their respective budgets.
-The basic governmental fund financial statements can be found on pages 12 through 15 of this report.
+The basic governmental fund financial statements can be found on pages 13 through 16 of this report.